FREE Online HR Courses - for credit, there is a one-time, $49.00 exam fee

 (including base salaries, incentives and employee benefits) is discussed.
 At the end of this course, you should understand the basics of compensation planning and how your organization

-can better use its resources to attract and retain talent.
+can better use its finite resources to attract and retain talent.

 This course focuses on the development of a single competitive salary structure for a single labor market, with the goal of allowing a company to achieve competitive salary levels with a comparison competitive group of companies.
 It shows you how to create this structure using all jobs within the organization or only benchmark jobs.
 Then it explains how to audit and maintain this structure over time.